CONP-PCNO/conp-portal/README.md

 ### Coding standards

 In order to keep the Python code maintainable and readable, please run `./lint.sh` to make sure the coding is up to standards.
-Travis.CI will be checking this.
+TravisCI will be checking this.

 ### AWS Cloud9 (Experimental)